cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 #### Claiming the gift

+To be continued...

 #### Choosing your hero

+To be continued...

 #### Playing GoL

+To be continued...

 ### IPFS / Cosmos & Tendermint
 A lot of the time, cyber is asked: why Cosmos?
 Or why IPFS? <br>